usmanfareed/provinces/readme.markdown

 Each row consists of:

 * row.name - full name of the province or state
+* row.country - country abbreviation
 * row.short - optional 2 or 3 character short name
 * row.alt - optional array of additional names and abbreviations
+* row.region - optional region of a country (for example: "Wales")

 # install